cryptophds/cryptophds.github.io/crypto.md

 #### NFT tools site:

-The First three is taken from the YouTube Channel [MDNFT](https://www.youtube.com/channel/UCnJxw7QrJMG9vNAaci8qM-A)
+The first of the three is taken from the YouTube Channel [MDNFT](https://www.youtube.com/channel/UCnJxw7QrJMG9vNAaci8qM-A)

 1. [Rarity Tools](https://rarity.tools/).
 Complete information and detailed research.